Driving the right behaviours: 10 principles of assessment design

 8. Make the assessment appropriately demanding

 Having foundation and higher tier paper can increase the ability of an assessment to distinguish candidates – i.e. increase precision and prevent students from having to endure inappropriate questions.
 Un-tiered assessments provide a common currency to compare students and importantly, don’t require teachers to make predictions of student performance before an exam.
 They do though carry the risk that there aren’t enough questions to distinguish students, resulting in narrow grade boundaries.
-My preference in science is to leave tiering decisions until Yr10 and give all students the same opportunity – this does require that you construct un-tiered papers so that they appropriate for all.
+My preference in science is to leave tiering decisions until Yr10 and give all students the same opportunity – this does require that you construct un-tiered papers that are appropriate for all.
 As a general rule, assessments with 30% low demand questions (easy for that age-group) 40% standard demand questions (OK for that age-group) and 30 % high demand questions (hard for that age-group) seem to work.
 Ramping in difficulty both within a question and throughout a paper will provide opportunities for most to keep going and not give up.
 And the assessments need to be long enough but not too long – about 90 marks, sat in a total time of 1h30 should do it.

 9. Assessments should balance workload with effectiveness